Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Simulation Experiments

 \textbf{Scalability to Large-Scale Networks.} Even if we further increase the number of robots, the local cost of each robot always involves only 5 robots as long as the structures of the sensing and cost graphs are maintained.
 That is, the magnitude of each local cost does not change as the network scale grows.
 On the contrary, for global cost evaluation, the problem size severely influences the estimation variance.
 The difference of variances between these two methods has been analyzed in Subsection \ref{subsec: as variance}.
-To show the advantage of our algorithm, we further deal with a case with 100 robots, where the cost, sensing and learning graphs have the same structure as the 10-robot case, and implementing Algorithm \ref{alg:clustering} still results in 3 clusters.
+To show the advantage of our algorithm, we further simulate a case with 100 robots, where the cost, sensing and learning graphs have the same structure as the 10-robot case, and implementing Algorithm \ref{alg:clustering} still results in 3 clusters.
 Simulation results show that the centralized algorithm failed to solve the problem.
 The performance trajectories of Algorithm \ref{alg:lqr1} with different settings are shown in Fig. \ref{fig simulations} (c), from which we observe that Algorithm \ref{alg:lqr1} has an excellent performance, and both clustering and extrapolation are efficient in improving the convergence rate.
-Note that the performance of the centralized optimal control gain for the 100-agent case is 4119.87.
+Note that the performance of the centralized optimal control gain for the 100-agent case is $\log(4119.87)=8.3236$, which is very close to the performance of the learned structured controller.